 Judge Carol Kuhnke was elected by the voters of Washtenaw County in 2012 and took the bench on January 1, 2013.
+She was appointed by the Supreme Court to be the Chief Judge of the Washtenaw County Trial Court effective January 1, 2019.
+She also serves as the Presiding Judge of the Civil/Criminal Division.
 She holds a bachelor's degree in philosophy and history of art from the University of Michigan, and a juris doctor from Chicago-Kent College of Law.
-She is currently the Chief Judge Pro Tem of the Trial Court and presiding judge of the Domestic Division of the Trial Court.

 Judge Carol Kuhnke as an attorney in private practice, worked in large and small firms before founding the law firm of Davis and Kuhnke, PC in 1997.
 She worked in civil litigation for a total of 19 years before becoming a judge.